-Module 07LE33M-MSC Master Thesis 30 ECTS Responsibility / Supervision Group leaders at the Institute of Physics ar Group leaders at the Institute of Physics and associated Institutes Module details Type ECTS As Master Thesis 6 months 28 PL: final thesis Master Colloquium 45 min 2 SL: oral presentation Total: 30 Organisation For their master thesis students select a su of the associated and participating research pursued within the same work group as the latest 2 weeks after successful completion has to be arranged with the examination ch institutes.
-The traineeship.
-It is too the traineeship. ypically, th The Maste e master thesis is er Thesis starts at Grading The final thesis is graded by two examiners.
+Module 07LE33M-MSC Master Thesis 30 ECTS Responsibility / Supervision Group leaders at the Institute of Physics and associated Institutes Module details Туре Type ECTS Asse Master Thesis 6 months 28 PL: final thesis Master Colloquium 45 min 2 SL: oral presentation Total: 30 Organisation For their master thesis students select a su of the associated and participating research pursued within the same work group as the the latest 2 weeks after successful completion has to be arranged with the examination ch institutes.
+The traineeship. ypically, th The Mast ne master thesis is er Thesis starts at Grading The final thesis is graded by two examiners.
 One examiner is the supervisor of the thesis.
 Both grades contribute equally to the final grade (arithmetic mean).
-Qualification objectives Students acquired specialized knowle Students have strong expertise in approal tools and methods in their field of results are able to perform independ assess their scientific results.
-Students can search and read scientific results to their research. olying specific research. ent research a experiment tal and/or theoretically evaluate and Module content Working on a particular problem in a s Development of the required experime Preparation of a written report on the p Preparation and performance of an or Acquiring in-depth knowledge in the field of the master thesis work.
+Qualification objectives Students acquired specialized knowle Students have strong expertise in approach tools and methods in their field of Students are able to perform independent assess their scientific results.
+Students can search and read scient results to their research. olying specific research. dent research a experimen tal and/or theoreti- Module content Acquiring in-depth knowledge in the field of the master thesis work.
 Working on a particular problem in a specialized field of research.
 Development of the required experimental and/or theoretical tools and methods.
 Preparation of a written report on the performed research work.
 Preparation and performance of an oral presentation in the form of a public colloquium, discussing the topic of the master thesis, its physical context, and the underlying physical concepts.
 Workload (hours) 900 h distributed over a six-month period.
 This workload includes research, preparation of the written thesis and preparation of the final presentation.
 Usability M.Sc.
 Physics, M.Sc Applied Physics Precondition Admission to the Master Thesis requires Research Traineeship.
 Admission to the Master Thesis requires successful accomplishment of the module Research Traineeship.
 Language English or German